mcelrath/braidcoin/braidpool_spec.md

 than this they will be allocated to a [Sub-Pool](#sub-pools).

 Note that this equal-variance target is not enforceable by consensus.
-A miner could choose to run multiple Braidpool instances or just change the code to select a different target, and the Braidpool software-selected target is an unenforceable recommendation.
-The consequence of a miner ignoring this recommendation would be to decrease a single miner's variance at the expense of producing more beads in the braid for the same amount of work.
+A miner can choose to run multiple Braidpool instances or just change the code to select a different target, and the Braidpool software-selected target is an unenforceable recommendation.
+The consequence of a miner ignoring this recommendation will be to decrease a single miner's variance at the expense of producing more beads in the braid for the same amount of work.
 This slows down the braid and increases the bead time.
 Accepting this equal-variance target allows Braidpool to accommodate the maximum number of miners, the most work, and the fastest possible bead time without resorting to allocating more miners to [Sub-Pools](#sub-pools).

+[kp]

+Is is the same as saying, each braidpool will have the minimum difficulty they are willing to accept?

+I don't envision a single braidpool instance with multiple subpools.
+I see multiple braidpool instances with different operational parameters, including minimum difficulty and maybe even geographic location.

+[/kp]

 # Payout Update